Shiro8223/SkillTree/README.md

 ## ✨ Features

-- 🧭 **Infinite grid background** — smooth panning in any direction
+- 🧭 **Infinite grid background** - smooth panning in any direction
 - 🟢 **Add nodes** with custom name, color, and size
 - 🔗 **Connect nodes** by clicking Node A → Node B to draw a dynamic line
 - 🖱️ **Drag nodes** with real-time updates to connected edges
 - 🗑️ **Delete nodes** (edges automatically removed)
 - 💾 **Save trees** locally and export them as `.json` files
 - 📂 **Import** existing JSON files
-- ⚙️ **Responsive & lightweight** — powered by Next.js, React, TypeScript, and Tailwind CSS
+- ⚙️ **Responsive & lightweight** - powered by Next.js, React, TypeScript, and Tailwind CSS
+- 🗑️ **Undo and Redo stack** - a stack remembering upto 100 actions

 ---